From .tex, .docx, or .pptx to Markdown

 ---

-(Just copy from the file that made these slides, pandoc.qmd)
+(Or copy the file that made these slides, pandoc.qmd)

 Tip